Fiware/showcase.gsma.dataModels/Transportation/ServiceNetwork/Itinerary/doc/spec.md

     + Attribute type: [DateTime](https://schema.org/DateTime)
     + Optional

-+ `weekdays` : The weekdays that this trip refers to.
++ `weekdays` : The weekdays that this trip is scheduled to be performed.
     + Attribute type: List of [Text](http://schema.org/Text)
     + Allowed values (Informative):
         + `monday'